 Malone arrived on the Island after spending the three seasons prior as an assistant coach at UNLV.
 In his three seasons at UNLV, he oversaw all aspects of the Rebels recruiting efforts and served as the team's hitting instructor on the field.
 In 2005, UNLV won the Mountain West Conference regular season and tournament titles, advancing to the NCAA Regional.

 Prior to joining the Rebels, Malone served as an assistant coach at two Southland Conference schools serving as the hitting coach at each stop.
-He was an assistant at Texas-Arlington during the 2003 and 2004 seasons after spending the two previous seasons at Texas-San Antonio.
+He was an assistant at UT-Arlington during the 2003 and 2004 seasons after spending the two previous seasons at UTSA.

 In four seasons in the Southland, Malone's hitters led the league in batting three times - twice at UTA and once at UTSA.
 He coached former Maverick and Houston Astros standout Hunter Pence and UTSA's Mark Schramek.
 Both were first round picks in the MLB Amateur draft.